Bristol City Centre Transport Changes

 These changes would improve walking, wheeling and cycling routes, benefit existing bus services, and support the long-term goal of creating a segregated rapid transit route between the southwest and the northeast of the city, travelling via the city centre.

-The council is running the Bristol City Centre Transport Changes consultation from 12 August to 30 September 2024 for everyone to find out more about the plans and give their views.
+The council ran the Bristol City Centre Transport Changes consultation from 12 August to 30 September 2024 so everyone could find out more about the plans and give their views.

 Jump to: